RONI551/weather-update/README.md

 # React + Vite

-live websit link available in netlify linke here https://helpful-bienenstitch-89a113.netlify.app/
+live websit link available in netlify link  here https://helpful-bienenstitch-89a113.netlify.app/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.